 News and issues relating to international air transport and cargo carriers, national airlines and regional airlines, including aircraft, engines, personnel, acquisitions, accidents, safety, security and training.

-President Obama announced in Milwaukee yesterday that airports and the Next Generation Air Traffic System will be part of a more than $50 billion investmen
+Airport upgrades and the Next Generation Air Traffic System are part of the Obama Administration’s plans to invest more than $50 billion in the U.S.’s tr

 Boeing has shifted its schedule for the <link news/single-news-page/article/first-boeing-747-8f-takes-flight-23770/ _blank>747-8 Freighter</link> to reflec

 Goodrich has acquired the assets and unspecified liabilities of DeCrane Aerospace Cabin Management for a reported $280 million.

 Yet another Bombardier CRJ landed with one side of its main landing gear retracted yesterday.

 Progression in the development of both aircraft and their systems have made it so that in many cases pilots manage the systems more than they handle the ai